jotapesp/architecture-company-landing-page/README.md

 (EN) This is a Landing Page project for getting data from prospective clients.

 ## Como usar / How to use
-(PT-BR) Acesse https://jotapesp-landing-page.netlify.app/ para ver a landing page funcionando online. <br>
+(PT-BR) Acesse desafioum-lp.netlify.app para ver a landing page funcionando online. <br>
-Link da planilha com os dados: https://shorturl.at/gmGZ0 (EN) Go to https://jotapesp-landing-page.netlify.app/ to test it online.
+Link da planilha com os dados: https://shorturl.at/gmGZ0 (EN) Go to desafioum-lp.netlify.app to test it online.
-Link for the sheet with the gathered data: https://shorturl.at/gmGZ0
+Link for the sheet containing the gathered data: https://shorturl.at/gmGZ0